hadobedo/Myrient-Downloader-GUI/README.md

 2. Run the exe, download/specify location of PS3Dec and you're good to go

 If you'd like to run this script as a .py file instead of a binary:
-1. Clone repo & cd into folder `git clone https://github.com/hadobedo/myrientgrabber-ps3/ && cd myrientgrabber-ps3/`
+1. Clone repo & cd into folder `git clone https://github.com/hadobedo/Myrient-Downloader-GUI/ && cd Myrient-Downloader-GUI/`
 2. Install the requirements (if on Arch Linux see below) `pip install -r requirements.txt`
 3. Run the script! `python3 ./myrientDownloaderGUI.py`

-~~Alternatively grab a precompiled EXE or Linux binary from the releases tab (nvm Windows Defender saw my pyinstaller script as trojan, will try again after cleaning up code(?) )
+Alternatively grab a precompiled EXE or Linux binary from the releases tab!

 If you're on a Arch Linux where the Python environment is externally managed you can install requirements like so:
 `sudo pacman -S python-aiohttp python-beautifulsoup4 python-pyqt5 python-requests`